opencomponents/oc/docs/advanced-operations.md

 ### Add image in the view template

-We can add image to the component view template using `img` tag which `src` attribute is bound to `img` viewModel property.
+We can add image to the component view template using `img` tag in which `src` attribute is bound to `img` viewModel property.
 ```html
 <img src={{img}}>
 ```